Nature-based Solutions and Cities | Geneva Nature-based Solutions Dialogues

 NbS are a powerful tool to enhance resilience, support sustainable development, improve the quality of life of urban citizens and safeguard biodiversity.
 They also provide cost-effective approaches to urban sustainability challenges.
 Indeed, the co-benefits they provide in terms of public health, social cohesion, or climate change mitigation, are likely to exceed the cost of implementation and maintenance.
 Thus, NbS can create win-win solutions for society, the environment and the economy.

 As the global community celebrates World Cities Day on 31 October, this year’s theme – “Adapting Cities for Climate Resilience” – invites us to rethink how we can reduce climate-related risks for urban populations, including through the use of NbS.
-Leading experts at this session will discuss the potential of NbS for sustainable urban development and resilience, and the needed future action to mainstream NbS in urban planning and policies at the city level.
+Leading experts at this session discussed the potential of NbS for sustainable urban development and resilience, and the needed future action to mainstream NbS in urban planning and policies at the city level.

 By order of intervention.
-Additional speaker to be announced soon.

 Chantal van HAM